kunhwiko/concepts/systems/network-and-security/networks-part-1.md

 ```
 A     : Mapping of a hostname to one or more IPv4 addresses.
 AAAA  : Mapping of a hostname to one or more IPv6 addresses.
 CNAME : Mapping of one hostname to another hostname.
+Cannot map root domains to another hostname.
 NS    : Mapping to the nameserver responsible for a particular domain.
 SOA   : Record of administrative information in regards to the DNS zone.
 ```